-Building a research program is an essential part of training in Cognitive Science.
-Therefore, the student is expected to engage in professional research activities (e.g., conference presentations; published manuscripts; grant work) in addition to completing program milestones in a timely fashion.
+Training in Behavioral Neuroscience extends beyond just taking classes and research credits.
+Therefore, each student is expected to engage in professional research activities such as conference presentations, publishing papers, contributing to grant preparation, in addition to completing program milestones in a timely fashion.